Winner, TechNews Fast 50 | ARN Innovation

 ISO 42001 addresses the distinct risks introduced by AI systems, including algorithmic bias, model drift, lack of explainability, and accountability gaps that information security frameworks alone do not address.

-ISO 27001 embeds risk management and business continuity into everyday operations, rather than treating them as point-in-time exercises.
+ISO 42001 embeds AI risk management, human oversight, and lifecycle controls into everyday operations, keeping governance effective between audit windows rather than treating it as a point-in-time exercise.

 Accelerate Enterprise Procurement